This article describes:

 The agreement score tells you the agreement level between included participants on the cards that belong in each category.
 Beside the agreement score, you can see the number of participants included in that score.

-When you see an agreement score this low, participants are probably thinking about the categories in different ways, or may have placed cards in categories that don't seem to make sense.
+When you see an agreement score that's low, it means that participants are probably thinking about the categories in different ways, or may have placed cards in categories that don't seem to make sense.
 At this point, we could reassess our merged categories.

 However, when we look at the cards, we can still see something useful.
-The cards are displayed in order of occurrence, and we can see that the top 4 cards have perfect 1.0 agreement among participants (included in this category 4/4 times).
-Furthermore, the next 3 cards have an agreement of .75, which can also give us confidence that grouping these cards together is a good idea.
+The cards are displayed in order of occurrence, and we can see that the top four cards have a high frequency (meaning they were placed into this category X amount of times) and an average position of between 1.9 and 3.1 (this is where the card was placed in relation to the other cards, i.e. was it at the bottom of the list or the top?)
+This gives us confidence that grouping these cards together is a good idea.

 Your standardized categories will be displayed in the Standardization grid, so you can clearly see how often each card appears in the category you've created.